SAULdigitalfabrication/benchparklet/README.md

    2. 28x 1m long, 12mm diameter threaded bar
      * These will be cut to produce 45x 485mm lengths and 42x 110mm lengths

-In order for each set of ten panels to be able to be attached to each other, the threaded bars must be cut to 485mm lengths, this is just enough to attach the 10 panels and be able to secure a bolt at each end.
+In order for each set of ten panels to be able to be attached to each other, the threaded bars must be cut to 485mm lengths, this is just enough to attach the 10 panels and be able to secure a nut at each end.
 If it was any longer, it would disrupt the spacing between sets.
 Ensure safety precautions are employed with the use of the angle grinder, e.g. wear protective clothing and eye protection etc..
-After the bars are cut, they must be filed down to ensure that the bolt will fit correctly and that the elements will not be too sharp.
+After the bars are cut, they must be filed down to ensure that the nut will fit correctly and that the elements will not be too sharp.
 23 bars will be cut to produce 45x 485mm lengths with approximately half a bar to spare.
 (2 lengths per 1m bar) 5 bars will be cut to produce 40x 110mm lengths.
 (8 lengths per 1m bar) the remaining 2 110mm lengths can be cut from the half bar spare from the 485mm cuts.